Drug Shortages and Discontinuations

 ophthalmic solution

-Sandoz timolol EX 0.25% gel-forming solution is on short.
+Timoptic® XE 0.5% and Sandoz timolol EX 0.25 & 0.5% gel-forming solutions are on short.
+Estimated availability: February 2025.
 No other brands are marketed.
-Estimated availability: Dec/24

 Alternatives: